Legal Separation Services With Pathway Legal

 4. Are you confident regarding your family assets and debt, or are you concerned that your ex-spouse has been hiding assets?

-5. Do you each have a clear idea as to what the other party earns via your employment?
+5. Do you each have a clear idea as to what the other party earns via their employment?

 6. If you have children, do you anticipate that you and your ex-spouse will be able to agree on a parenting schedule, and be able to agree on significant decisions regarding your children?
 Or, do you have significant concerns about the other parent and their ability to meet your children's needs?

-Having helped many families through separation in BC, we’ve found that your investment for reaching a legally binding separation agreement has a very wide range.
+Having helped many families through separation in BC at Pathway Legal, we’ve found that your investment for reaching a legally binding separation agreement can fit inside a very wide range.

 What Does Pathway Legal Charge for a Legal Separation Agreement?